Editor’s Note: This post was originally published in June 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 However, the more I thought about this idea, the more I wondered if it is what we should be telling girls (or any bossy kid for that matter).
 Some

-girls kids are just plan bossy.
+girls kids are plain bossy.
 When my 20-month-old son grabs my pant legs to try and drag me in a certain direction he’s certainly being bossy.
 Is he also displaying leadership characteristics in that moment?
 I argue no.

 When I think of the “boss” the first person that comes to mind is the boss from the movie Office Space.
 He strolls around telling his underlings to come in on Saturday with last minute notice and micromanages TPS reports.
 I think we can all agree that he does not have leadership skills.